cloverhackathons/JavascriptWebviewBinding/README.md

 ### JavaScript code (react.jsx file)

-React essentially combines the JavaScript code and HTML templating into one file (.jsx), whereas other frameworks might use a combination of JavaScript + Handlebars, for example.
+React essentially combines the JavaScript code and HTML templating into one file (.jsx), whereas other frameworks might place the JS and the HTML in separate files.
 As a result, some adaptation might be necessary to convert this code into something usable by your favorite frontend framework.

 There are 3 HTML elements in this example code that are points of interest: